ManiaAseco/MPAseco/README.md

 Coding and Pull Request Formatting
 ----------------------------------
-TODO: We should work out some coding standarts
+TODO: We should work out some coding standards